2010 Downtown East slashing: Fates of Darren Ng's twelve killers

 In December 2018, eight years after his arrest, Stilwell Ong, the mastermind of the 2010 gang attack, was released from prison on parole due to good behaviour.
 However, Ong reoffended and he returned to court, this time on a charge of cheating by impersonation, which he committed on 11 October 2019, when he allegedly impersonated someone else in order to have a car delivered to him.
 He also faced charges of traffic and drug-related offences.
 Two years later, on 18 March 2022, 30-year-old Ong was sentenced to a jail term of two years, two months and four weeks.
 Ong was also given a fine of $8,200 and six strokes of the cane.
 As Ong could not pay the fine, he had an additional period of 41 days added to his jail term.
 He was given a 12-month driving ban.

 Re-enactment

 The case of Darren Ng was re-enacted into a real-life crime documentary by Channel NewsAsia titled Crimson.
 The facts of the case was narrated by David Artlett.
 Subhas Anandan, the lawyer who represented the main five accused of the case, appeared on screen to be interviewed.
 The documentary was available on YouTube since 2019.

+The events of the Downtown East Slashing were mentioned in the first episode of On The Fringe.